SereTOD/SereTOD2022/Track2/baseline/README.md

 * predict system intent
 * predict system response

-We maintain a list of entity names (entity name history) mentioned by the user in previous turns.
-The entity name history and user utterance are sent into the model as conditional parts to complete the above subtasks.
+We maintain a list of entity names (entity name history), which are mentioned by the user in previous turns.
+The entity name history and user utterance are fed into the model as the conditioning input to complete the above subtasks.
-Similar to [Liu et al.,2022](https://arxiv.org/abs/2204.06452), we employ a markov generative architecture based on [Chinese GPT-2](https://huggingface.co/uer/gpt2-chinese-cluecorpussmall) to implement the dialog system, whose structure overview is as follows.
+Similar to [Liu et al.,2022](https://arxiv.org/abs/2204.06452), we employ a Markovian generative architecture (MGA) based on [Chinese GPT-2](https://huggingface.co/uer/gpt2-chinese-cluecorpussmall) to implement the dialog system, whose structure overview is as follows.
 ![](figs/structure.png)

 During training, the labeled data is splited into training set, validation set and test set with 8:1:1 ratio.
 You can train the dialog system with all labeled training data